Deliver From Japan

 ✅ Water-repellent: It repels water effectively, protecting your clothes and bags from rain and splashes.

-✅ Oil-repellent: It repels not only water, but also oil and dirt.
-It is also resistant to food spills and oil stains.
+✅ Oil-repellent: Repels not only water, but also oil and dirt.
+Resistant to food spills and oil stains.

 ✅ Chemical resistance: This material is resistant to chemicals and can maintain its performance even in harsh environments.